Santosh-Gupta/SpeedTorch/README.md

 🏎️    Incoporage SpeedTorch into your data pipelines for data transfer to GPU

-🏎️    Increase training speed of existing pipelines (my favorite trick with SpeedTorch, see below for details).
-Increases speed of numpy -> cuda mounted pytorch tensors by __%.

 🏎️    Augment training parameters via CPU storage

 🏎️    Use any optimizer you want for embeddings training (Adamax, RMSProp, etc.).
 Previously, only SpraseAdam, Adagrad, and SGD were suitable since they support sprase gradients.